NisrinaNataraharja/FE-Tektok-Chat/README.md

 ## ✏️ About

-Hire job is an app for IT people to find their dream job
+Tektok chat is an app to help you to connect and chat with people around the world anywhere and everywhere !

 ## 🔖Build With